We'll close down O2 as legends: Peter Okoye of P-square brags heavily to fans

 - P-square brothers might be the next set of musicians to shut down the O2 in London after Davido

-- Peter Okoye who seems very sure that they will close down any arena recently took to Twitter to ask their fans if they should an O2 or Wembley concert
+- Peter Okoye, who seems very sure that they will close down any arena, recently took to Twitter to ask their fans if they should have an O2 or Wembley concert

 - While some of their fans gave them the go-ahead, most Nigerians are of the opinion that they have to shut down the country first before going outside

-Following Davido's success at the O2 arena in Londo, the P-square brothers are also ready to have a piece of the action.
+Following Davido's success at the O2 arena in London, the P-square brothers are also ready to have a piece of the action.

-One of the P-square brothers, Peter has sparked a conversation on Twitter after he bragged on Twitter about closing down the O2 with or without new songs.
+One of the P-square brothers, Peter has sparked a conversation on Twitter after he bragged about closing down the O2 with or without new songs.

 According to him, they are legends.